Introduction

 Reporting Security Vulnerabilities

-On occasion, security researchers have contacted us to disclose a security vulnerability.
+Occasionally, security researchers have contacted us to disclose a security vulnerability.
 In these cases, it’s understandable that the researcher might want to publish details of the discovery themselves.
-We do expect researchers to respect the principles of responsible disclosure and to work with us to coordinate the content and timing of the public disclosure so customers are given a reasonable opportunity to update their sites.
+We do expect researchers to respect the principles of responsible disclosure and to work with us to coordinate the content and timing of the public disclosure, so customers are given a reasonable opportunity to update their sites.

 - Severity (high, medium, low)